isomerpages/moe-canossacatholic/_departments/Mother Tongue.md

 <br>
 <br>
 <b>
-P1 to P6 Malay Reading Programme</b>
+<font size=4>P1 to P6 Malay Reading Programme</b>
 <br>
 The Malay Language Department promotes the love of reading through our class library programme, which gives students the opportunity to read aloud with peers and complete a book journal as personal reflection.
-They are exposed to various genres of books through the exchange of books with their peers.
+They are exposed to various genres of books through the exchange of books with their peers.</font>
 <br><br>
-<b>P1 to P6 School based Oracy programme</b>
+	<font size=4><b>P1 to P6 School based Oracy programme</b></font>
 <p style="margin-left: 40px">
 <b><u><font size=4 color="#eeac0d">Reading</font></u></b>
 <br>